-However, a couple of years after the birth of the concept (that is now Trillenium), VR technology matured enough to enable the production of a fully functional application, proving that virtual shopping can become a reality.
+A couple of years after the birth of the concept (that is now Trillenium), VR technology matured enough to be able to support a fully functional application, proving that virtual shopping can become a reality.

 The idea of virtual shopping is not a revolutionary one.
-For many years, the technological constraints did not allow the idea to come to fruition, despite numerous attempts.
+However, for many years, the technological constraints did not allow the idea to come to fruition, despite numerous attempts.

-Trillenium had an idea to create a virtual environment that is as close as possible to a real-life shop, in terms of graphics, while retaining good application performance.
-This proved to be quite a challenge since the app was being developed for mobile phones.
-Trillenium wanted to make the VR experience available to everyone at the lowest price possible and with existing infrastructure in mind.
-In this endeavor, HTEC joined forces with the architectural visualization studio GrayRoom.
-With the help of their smart modeling techniques, such as light baking, we were able to create a realistic environment most mobile devices had no trouble rendering.
-To make the experience even more realistic and bring the virtual shop to life animated characters were introduced to simulate the presence of other customers.
-The idea was to show the potential and the bigger picture of the Trillenium VR Shop – a place where users had their own virtual avatars and could interact with other customers in the virtual store, and shop together.
+By using their smart modeling techniques, such as light baking, we were able to create a realistic environment that most mobile devices had no trouble rendering.
+To make the experience even more realistic and bring the virtual shop to life, animated characters were introduced to simulate the presence of other customers.
+The idea was to show the potential and bigger picture of the Trillenium VR Shop – a place where users had their own virtual avatars and could interact with other customers in the virtual store, shopping together.

 HTEC successfully laid the groundwork for the future Trillenium virtual shopping platform.